openid/sharedsignals/openid-sharedsignals-framework-1_0.md

   This is useful in multi-stream systems to identify the stream for human actors.
 The transmitter MAY truncate the string beyond an allowed max length.

-inactivity_ttl
+inactivity_timeout

 > **Transmitter-Supplied**, OPTIONAL.
-The refreshable time-to-live (TTL) of the stream in seconds.
-After the TTL passes with no eligible activity from the Receiver, as defined below, the Transmitter MAY either pause, disable, or delete the stream.
+The refreshable inactivity timeout of the stream in seconds.
+After the timeout duration passes with no eligible activity from the Receiver, as defined below, the Transmitter MAY either pause, disable, or delete the stream.
 The syntax is the same as that of `expires_in` from Section A.14 of {{RFC6749}}.
 >
 > The following constitutes eligible Receiver activity.
 If the Transmitter observes any of these activities from the Receiver, it MUST restart the inactivity timeout counter.
 >